Who Are You?

 One of the many fun things about being a keeper is helping to name baby animals.
 Often, we like to give a name that comes from the part of the world the animal is from and that has special meaning.
 For this baby aye-aye, keepers chose the name Aloka.
 It is a word from the Malagasy language that means “shadow.”
 It’s a nice name for a nighttime animal from Madagascar!

 Each day for the first week or so, keepers gave Aloka a quick health check every day.
-They gave mama Styx a treat while they gently and swiftly picked up the baby, looked him over, and weighed him.
+They gave the mother a treat while they gently and swiftly picked up the baby, looked him over, and weighed him.
 Each day he gained a few grams of weight.
 That told us he was nursing and healthy, which is what we expected.
-Styx has been a mother before and she does a good job taking care of her young!

 Growing and Going